 What to Serve with Spaghetti all’Assassina

 A pasta this savory and spicy calls for something fresh and crisp alongside, like classic Caesar Salad or this short-cut version Lemon Parmesan Lettuce Salad.
+Want to add some fast, easy protein?
+Make this easy recipe for garlicky sautéed calamari.
 You don’t need much more, but this 2-Ingredient Lemon Sorbet is a beautifully refreshing and light way to finish the meal.

 You’ll Also Like: Simply Flavorful Pasta Recipes